-Archaeologists believe Māori settled in Palliser Bay in the late 1300s, living on small birds, fish, seals and kūmara (sweet potato).
-There is evidence of about 300 people in six separate communities on the eastern side of the bay.
-Yet by the 1600s these settlements had gone.
+Archaeologists believe Māori settled in Palliser Bay in the late 1300s.
+They lived on small birds, fish, seals and kūmara (sweet potato).
+There is evidence that about 300 people lived in six separate communities on the eastern side of the bay.
+By the 1600s these settlements had gone.
 A rising population and falling food supplies – caused by over-hunting, a cooling climate, and lower soil fertility – may have led to the exodus.
-Some communities may have resettled along the fertile Ruamāhanga valley.
+Some communities may have resettled in the fertile Ruamāhanga valley.

-A tradition tells how the early Polynesian explorers Kupe and Ngake camped by the Mangatoetoe Stream.
+A tradition tells that the early Polynesian explorers Kupe and Ngake camped by the Mangatoetoe Stream.
 The two argued over who could make a sail first.
 Kupe finished his by midnight; Ngake took until dawn.
 Ngā-Rā-o-Kupe (Kupe's Sails) can be seen in the form of a triangular rock face above the stream.
-It is a large sandstone slab, originally deposited on the sea floor about 15 million years ago, and is 2 kilometres east of Ngāwī.
+This large sandstone slab, originally deposited on the sea floor about 15 million years ago, is 2 kilometres east of Ngāwī.

 Ngāti Ira left Tolaga Bay when their leader Te Whakaumu decided to join Wairarapa relatives.
 Te Whakaumu married Hineiputerangi, the daughter of the Rangitāne leader Te Whakamana, and settled in Palliser Bay.
 Their descendants later moved to Te Whanganui-a-Tara (Wellington).

 Ngāti Kahungunu arrived after their leader Rakaiwerohia died in battle.
-Fearing further losses, his son Te Rangitāwhanga led the tribe from Heretaunga to family living at Lake Ōnoke.
+Fearing further losses, his son Te Rangitāwhanga led the tribe from Heretaunga to join relatives living at Lake Ōnoke.
 Wanting to settle, they offered the Rangitāne leader Te Rerewa some patu and mere (clubs) and garments in exchange for land.
 He replied, ‘I will not part with my home for your cloaks, but I should do so for the bowl [canoes] of your ancestors.’
 1 A swap took place, and Te Rerewa moved to the South Island with some of his people.
-This roughly coincides with the migration from Palliser Bay in the 1600s.
+These events roughly coincided with the depopulation of Palliser Bay in the 1600s.

 Peace and war